-Buried-The infant child of the Attorney-General's servant, and the comment on some, to us never to be explained, tragedy: "Alas! he was starved."
+Buried-The infant child of the Attorney-General's servant, (and the comment on some, to us never to be explained, tragedy); "Alas! he was starved."

 Sept.
-24th-White, the butcher from England, and an Indian child.
+24-White, the butcher from England, and an Indian

+child.

 It is noticeable that the rector must have been indefatigable in his exertions, for we find him baptizing at Twelve-Mile Creek, Twenty-Mile Creek, Forty-Mile Creek, Ancaster, Fort Erie, St. Catharines, Head of Lake, Chippawa, Grantham, Niagara Falls, York, Long Point.
-On these occasions, when people came from long distances to Niagara, there were often a great many baptisms recorded on one day-the comment "of riper years" showing many besides children were baptised.
+On these occasions, when people came from long distances to Niagara, there were often a great many baptisms recorded on one day-the comment "of riper years" showing many besides children were baptized.

-1799-June 24th occurs a well-known name, the baptism of Allan Napier McNabb from York, as also occur the names of Ridout, Givens and Macaulay from the same place.

-Allan N. McNabb was the famous Sir Allan N. McNabb, Speaker of the Upper Canada Parliament, conspicuous in the suppression of the rebellion of 1837.
-Ridout was a prominent citizen of York.
-Givens was deputy-superintendent of Indian affairs.
-Macauley was afterwards chief justice of Upper Canada.
+1799-June 24 occurs a well-known name, the baptism of Allan Napier McNabb from York, as also occur the names of Ridout, Givens and Macaulay from the same place.
+Allan N. McNabb was later the famous Sir Allan N. McNabb, Speaker of the Upper Canada Parliament, conspicuous in the suppression of the Rebellion of 1837.
+Ridout was subscquently a prominent citizen of York, while Givens was Deputy Superintendent of Indian Affairs.
+Macauley was afterwards Chief Justice of Upper Canada.